findinpath/spring-data-cassandra-repository-methods-timing/README.md

 ## Spring AOP

-In case that it is needed a Spring AOP implementation for timing the spring data repositories in the project, the project source code provides also such an implementation, although commented, in order to avoid causing issues with the `AspectJ` `RepositoryTimerAspect.
+In case that it is needed for reference a Spring AOP implementation for timing the spring data repositories, the project source code provides also such an implementation, although commented, in order to avoid causing issues with the `AspectJ` `RepositoryTimerAspect.

 See `com.findinpath.config.RepositoryTimerConfiguration` for details.